 - Lemon.
 Adds some bright acidity that balances so well with the ricotta and any sauce you ladle on top.

-How to make ricotta cheese ravioli filling
+How to make ricotta ravioli filling

 - In a medium mixing, bowl combine the ricotta, parmesan cheese, seasonings, parsley and lemon zest.
-Stir until creamy.

 Here are some tips to making and rolling ravioli that doesn't burst while cooking.

 - Water.
-Sealing around each ravioli with water either with your finger or a brush offers added insurance that the ravioli won’t split.
+“Painting” around each ravioli with water either with your finger or a brush offers acts as a glue for the top layer of dough to seal the ravioli.

 - Sealing tool.
 A ravioli mold comes with a little roller that simultaneously seals and cuts the ravioli 12 at a time.
 So cool!